-The Court of Chancery is granted exclusive jurisdiction to hear and determine all actions brought under both Section 204 and Section 205 addressing ratification and validation of defective corporate acts and stock (§205(e)).
+The Delaware Court of Chancery is granted exclusive jurisdiction to hear and determine all actions brought under both Section 204 and Section 205 addressing ratification and validation of defective corporate acts and stock (§205(e)).
 For any defective corporate act or stock that is not ratified pursuant to Section 204 (for example, the failure to receive the required stockholder vote), the Court of Chancery is granted jurisdiction to determine the validity of the defective corporate act or stock and to modify or waive the procedures in Section 204 to obtain ratification (§205(a)).
 The corporation, any successor entity to the corporation, any member of the board of directors, any record or beneficial holder of valid stock or putative stock or any person claiming to be substantially and adversely affected by a ratification pursuant to Section 204 may apply to the Court of Chancery for redress (§205(a)).
-Maryland does not have provisions comparable to Sections 204 and 205.